onelogin/terraform-provider-onelogin/README.md

 ## Provider Configuration

-Authentication for terraform provider onelogin requires you to use your API credentials
+Authentication for terraform provider onelogin requires you to use your API credentials to acquire a token.
+That token will be used for your apikey_auth

 #### Example Usage